JoshBrannon1/NumPy-Neural-Network/README.md

 **The Data**

 To help generalize the network design, I wanted to predict handwritten digits on two different datasets.
 1: the Sklearn Digits dataset, which has 1797 8 x 8 images of handwritten numbers.
-2: the MNIST Digits dataset, which has 60,000 28 x 28 images of handwritten digits (NOTE: Because the MNIST dataset is so large, I took a slice of 6000 of the digits to reduce the computational load)
+2: the MNIST Digits dataset, which has 60,000 28 x 28 images of handwritten digits (NOTE: Because the MNIST dataset is so large, I random took a slice of 10000 of the digits to reduce the computational load)

 **Architecture**